rajrana1015/backend_challenge_spring_2024/README - Backend Challenge.md

 #### Running the Application:

 1. **Configure Database Connection:**
-   - Open `app.py` in a text editor.
+   - Open `CRUDpy.py` in a editor.
-   - Modify the database connection settings in the following lines:
+   - Modify the database connection settings in the following lines using your PostgreSQL user (DB_USER) and password (DB_PASSSWORD)leaving everything else the same:
-     ```python
+     ```
      DB_HOST = 'localhost'
      DB_NAME = 'dev'
      DB_USER = 'postgres'
-     DB_PASSWORD = 'rrana9'
+     DB_PASSWORD = 'password'
      DB_PORT = "5432"
      ```